It aggregates and averages all federal opinion polls asking primary voting intention to generate a two-party preferred result.

 Averaging polls is generally regarded as more accurate than individual polls.
 This is because it smooths out the individual variation that can occur with rogue polls.
 Additionally, because averaging many polls aggregates samples, the final two-party preferred average has a lower margin of error than a single poll.

 Because pollsters ask voting intention questions differently (amongst other reasons), this poll averager is not scientific.
-For everyday use however, it should provide a much better picture of public opinion than a single poll.
+For everyday use however, it should provide a much better picture of public opinion and its trend than a single poll could.